Meeting MFT security, reliability and compliance requirements with JSCAPE

 For more information, you may read these posts:

-Those are just three examples, however, there are several other file transfer-related PCI DSS requirements and sub-requirements that can be met using JSCAPE MFT.
+Those are just three examples.
+There are several other file transfer-related PCI DSS requirements and sub-requirements that can be met using JSCAPE.

-In this post, we covered the key security, reliability, and compliance capabilities of JSCAPE MFT.
-These attributes are essential to any business process that involves data exchanges across insecure networks like the Internet.
-By leveraging these capabilities, you can significantly reduce the risk of a data leak, a full-blown data breach, or a compliance violation as well as the costly penalties and fines that accompany them.
+In this post, we covered the key security, reliability and compliance capabilities of JSCAPE.
+These attributes are essential to any business process that involves data exchanges across unsecured networks like the Internet.
+By leveraging these capabilities, you can significantly reduce the risk of a data leak, a full-blown data breach or a compliance violation, as well as the costly penalties and fines that accompany them.